Playing guitar with arthritis is something a lot of people have trouble with.

 Automatic tuners are small robotic gadgets that tune your guitar without any effort from you.
 These tuners work on all stringed instruments.
 They can tune your guitar in under thirty seconds, so you are ready to play.

 When it comes to playing guitar with arthritis many musicians worry that an arthritis diagnosis will mean an end to their ability to play altogether, but this is just not the case.
 Many famous guitar players suffer from arthritis, yet continue to play their instruments.

 In 2014, the Arthritis UK Sunderland Group gathered to discuss the effects of playing instruments on arthritis.
 They discussed how playing the guitar is an excellent form of exercise.

 Many physicians recommend their arthritic patients exercise, using gentle movements that improve blood flow.
 Some guitar players have found playing the guitar releases endorphins that help them alleviate their pain.

 Although many people find playing the guitar to be therapeutic for their arthritis conditions, it is important to listen to your body and know when it needs a rest.
 Pushing through the pain is not going to offer you any comfort.
 In fact, it could sideline you from playing for days.

-Ways to Reduce Joint Pain Playing Guitar
+How to Reduce Joint Pain from Playing Guitar

 Playing the guitar is a pastime many people are highly passionate about.
 It is important your instrument brings you joy and not pain.